karanreddy9/todoapp/README.md

 # Server runs on http://localhost:5000 and client on http://localhost:3000
 ```

 In config/keys.js file, you have to set your own mongoURI.
-You could you use mlab for mongodb which is easy to setup & use.
+You could use mlab for mongodb which is easy to setup & use.